 Because I own a home, I have access to some pretty awesome tax deductions.
 I can deduct the interest I pay on my mortgage and the taxes I pay on my property.
 Whoo-hoo!
 These two deductions usually push my refund up into the 2-3 grand territory, which is pretty awesome.
-And last year (when it was still tax deductible, did the new tax bill take that away?)
-I moved 2000 miles for a job!
-So I’m thinking I’ll get a pretty nice return this year.
+Who doesn’t love to see a giant sum of money direct deposited into their account?
+Which leads us to my second point…

 The thing about getting a pretty nice return is that it’s actually pretty nice.
 It is freaking awesome to get a hefty lump sum deposited into your bank.
 I know this isn’t logical or practical in any way, but sometimes we can let our emotions win.
 Getting a random check for 2-3 thousand dollars feels pretty dang good.
 It definitely feels better than getting that same 2-3 grand over the course of an entire year!